hotwired/stimulus/README.md

 You can use Stimulus with other asset packaging systems, too.
 And if you prefer no build step at all, just drop a `<script>` tag on the page and get right down to business.

-See the [Installation Guide](https://stimulusjs.org/handbook/installing) for detailed instructions.
+See the [Installation Guide](https://stimulus.hotwire.dev/handbook/installing) for detailed instructions.

 ## Getting Help & Contributing Back

 Looking for the docs?
-Once you've read through the Handbook, consult the [Stimulus Reference](https://stimulusjs.org/reference/controllers) for API details.
+Once you've read through the Handbook, consult the [Stimulus Reference](https://stimulus.hotwire.dev/reference/controllers) for API details.

 Have a question about Stimulus?
-Connect with other Stimulus developers on the [Stimulus Discourse](https://discourse.stimulusjs.org/) community forum.
+Connect with other Stimulus developers on the [Hotwire Discourse](https://discuss.hotwire.dev/) community forum.

 Find a bug?
 Head over to our [issue tracker](https://github.com/stimulusjs/stimulus/issues) and we'll do our best to help.
 We love pull requests, too!